DETAILED ACTION

 a temperature distribution map generation module that generates the temperature distribution map for the cervical vertebra recognition area using the segmented areas (Meftah, Para 0054; “… positional information may be derived from and/or based on coupling information.”
 The disclosed “coupling information” indicates which elements (i.e. segmented area of Application) are reliably coupled with the skin region) and the body temperature distribution information (temperatures determined by vital sign state determination module 112) (Meftah, Para 0055; “… a vital sign state profile of subject 12 may include a temperature map of subject 12 based on temperatures determined by vital sign state determination module 112 and/or positional information of subject 12.”).

-With regard to Claim 9, Meftah discloses a body temperature change monitoring method (Meftah, Abstract; “Systems and methods for non-invasive monitoring of vital signs of a subject use multiple coupling sensors and vital sign sensors in order to determine multiple vital sign states of the subject … Positional information/mapping of temperature information can be derived …”; Para 0025; “A subject support structure may be a mattress, a bed, a pad, a blanket, a wrap, a pillow, an incubator, and/or other structure suitable to engage and/or support a subject 12 …”.
+With regard to Claim 9, Meftah discloses a temperature change monitoring method (Meftah, Para 0022; “FIG. 1A illustrates (a top-view of) measuring system 10 for non-invasive determination of one or more vital sign states of subject 12 … non-invasive determination of one or more temperatures of subject 12”; Para 0025; “A subject support structure may be a mattress, a bed, a pad, a blanket, a wrap, a pillow, an incubator, and/or other structure suitable to engage and/or support a subject 12 …”.
 The disclosed “wrap” and “pillow” can both be used to monitor the cervical vertebral area) comprising:

 a body temperature change measurement performing step of a body temperature change measurement unit (Meftah, Para 0059; “Tracking module 114 of system 10 in FIG. 2 may be further configured to track changes in one or more temperatures over time”) deriving a treatment effect by using the temperature distribution map (Meftah, Para 0061; “Determined temperatures (e.g. by vital sign state determination module 112) may be compared to one or more target temperatures and/or target temperature ranges”; Para 0062; “… responsive to a comparison between a target temperature and a corresponding determined temperature, control module 117 may be configured to increase or decrease a particular body part, organ, area, and/or region of subject 12.
 This may be referred to as heating or cooling, respectively.”
-This disclosure indicates that, by comparing the measured temperature to a target temperature, the effect of treatment (heating or cooling) is derived, and determines if more treatment is necessary).
+This disclosure indicates that, by comparing the measured temperature to a target temperature, the effect of treatment (heating or cooling) is derived, and determines if more treatment is necessary),

-Meftah does not clearly and explicitly disclose determining whether the cervical vertebra is recognized.
+Meftah does not clearly and explicitly disclose

 determining whether the cervical vertebra is recognized using the pressure sensor (coupling sensors(s), which may be one or more pressure sensors); and